openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 ### Open Questions

-- Should we have a global switch that opt-ins all `MachineSets` for this mechanism?
-- Somewhat related to above, would we also want to allow opting out without rolling back?
-This is for a situation for the customer would not want to update the boot images any longer, but would like to keep the current image instead of the "factory" after rolling back.
-Not sure if anyone would use this, but though it was worth considering.
-- Heterogenous architecture concerns.
-I think these exist, but do they use `MachineSets`?
-The current proposal maps a `MachineSet` to an architecture, so this should not be a concern, but curious overall
 - The user could have possibly modified the stub ignition used in first boot with sensitive information.
 While this sub controller could up translate them, this is manipulating user data in a certain way which the customer may not be comfortable with.
 Are we ok with this?

 ### Test Plan